No. 29 Squadron RAF: Aircraft markings

 Various explanations for the tradition have been suggested, the most common being a misunderstood instruction to ground crew to paint "2 X's in front of the roundel and IX behind it" meaning "X,X,(roundel), and 'IX' or 'one-X'" resulted in "XX(roundel)'one times' X".
 In fact, the marking was always applied as "XXX(roundel)XXX" or as "XXX(roundel)" on smaller types, such as the Armstrong Whitworth Siskin.

 Another theory is that the original adoption of "XXX" for the 1930s squadron marking was not related to Roman numerals, but was a reference to the brewers' mark for "extra strong", frequently applied to kegs of beer, and that it is only a coincidence that this resembles the numeral for "29" (XXIX).

 However, as the original squadron markings on the Gloster Grebe consisted of four X's, it is likely both versions above are genuine, and the four X's were just a suitable geometric shape that were shortened to three to fit the smaller space on the Armstrong Whitworth Siskin.

 Call signs

 As of March 2025, aircraft operated by No. 29 Squadron use the following peacetime air traffic control call signs within UK airspace: Anarchy, Beaufighter, Cobra, Gunfighter, Riot, Sherman, Triplex and Warlord.
-The Typhoon display aircraft uses the call sign Reheat.
+The Typhoon display aircraft uses the call sign Dragon for the 2026 display year.